matrix-org/matrix.org/CONTRIBUTING.md

 ## What we are trying to achieve

-The Matrix Foundation is in charge of various activities revolving around Matrix.
-One of the most important activities to make Matrix a mainstream protocol is lowering the barrier to entry for the general public.
-The Matrix.org website is a critical step of the onboarding: this is what people will stumble upon when they look up “what is Matrix chat” or “chatting on Matrix” in a search engine.
+One key mission of the Foundation is to make Matrix a mainstream protocol.
+For this, onboarding needs to be made easy for new users.
+The Matrix.org website is a critical step in this journey: this is where people land when they look up "what is Matrix chat" or "chatting on Matrix" in a search engine.

 **The primary mission of the matrix.org website is to onboard various populations on Matrix, and turn them into supporters of the project.**